AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 improve the brand profile

-complete product data (online stores only)
+fill in the product data (online stores only)

 create content that answers the prompt